pytorch/pytorch/benchmarks/distributed/rpc/parameter_server/README.md

     - Update benchmark_class_helper.py to include your parameter_server class in the ps_map
     - Add configurations to parameter_server_configurations.json in the configurations directory
 5. Script
-    - Create bash scripts for your experiment and add them to the scripts directory
+    - Create bash scripts for your experiment and add them to the experiment_scripts directory
 6. Testing
     - Add a test method for your script to test_scripts.py